SmoothWAN/SmoothWAN/README.md

 - Low budget alternative to commonly used solutions
 - Backpack streaming setup.
 (RTMP and others are possible in LXC)

+**Note: If you need to combine multiple stable internet connections above 100Mbit, consider a load balancer such as the GL.iNet Slate/Flint 4.2.0 official firmware which includes Wi-Fi and easier to setup compared to the TP-Link Multi-WAN series.**

 *Changes in OpenWrt*

 - AdGuard Home pre-installed and pre-configured with password change UI addition